jochenstahn/amor/amor_manual.md

 - user name(s)
 - affiliation?

-These data are used to create a repository for your data and are also stored in the meta data section of all your files.
+The information is used to create a repository for your data and is also stored in the meta data section of all your files.

 ## brief intro for NICOS commands